rdkcentral/firebolt-apis/requirements/specifications/metrics/media-metrics.md

 The `mediaPlay` API **SHOULD NOT** be used when playback resumes after an interuption, e.g. buffering.

+The `mediaPlay` API **SHOULD NOT** be called when switching assets during playback, e.g. switching back to the primary content after an advertisement.

+The `mediaPlay` API **SHOULD NOT** be called when switching renditions during playback, e.g. switching from one HLS bitrate to another.

 ### 4.3.
 Playing
 The `Metrics` module **MUST** include a `mediaPlaying` API for denoting when the media is actually playing, i.e. frames are being rasterized by the media pipeline.